Basic Lupine Urology: Production

 Leslie Hendrix, who played medical examiner Dr. Elizabeth Rodgers in Law & Order and several of its spin-offs, makes a cameo as a botanist in the episode.
 Michael K. Williams makes his third appearance on the show as Professor Kane, who fills the role of the judge; Williams also guest-starred on Law & Order.
 In the episode, Williams alludes to his role as Omar Little on The Wire when he remarks, "A man's gotta have a code."
 Michael Ironside makes his sole appearance on the show as Colonel Archwood, a military lawyer.

 The death of Star-Burns was written into the show at actor Dino Stamatopoulos's request.
 Stamatopoulos, who also served as a consulting producer and writer for the show and did not particularly enjoy the challenges of acting, asked to be written off the show to allow him to focus on his behind-the-scenes roles.
 The scene was not included in screeners sent to critics before the episode's airing to prevent spoilers from leaking.
-Star-Burns's death would go on to play a major role in the events of the next episode, "Course Listing Unavailable".
+Star-Burns's death went on to play a major role in the events of the next episode, "Course Listing Unavailable".
 The season finale, "Introduction to Finality", revealed that Star-Burns actually survived, and the character made a full return in the fifth-season episode "Basic Intergluteal Numismatics".